2023 MIPS Step-by-Step Guide

 A maximum of 100 final MIPS score can be earned by achieving the full points in each category.

 Using a composite performance score, eligible clinicians (ECs) may receive a payment bonus, a payment penalty or no payment adjustment.
-Eligible Clinicians (EC) will need to earn enough points in each category to achieve a total MIPS score greater than or equal to 75 points to avoid a 9% payment reduction/penalty in their 2025 Part B reimbursements.
+Eligible Clinicians (EC) will need to earn enough points in each category to achieve a total MIPS score greater than or equal to 75 points to avoid a 9% payment reduction/penalty in their 2026bo Part B reimbursements.
 Any MIPS score over 75 points could result in incentive payment by increasing their 2025 Part B reimbursements.
 The percentage increase available is dependent on several scaling factors (not to exceed 3.0) to ensure that the adjustments are budget neutral.
 For more information about the MIPS program and steps on getting started please review our MIPS page.

 2023 PY and 2025 Payment Adjustments

-The Quality category accounts for 30 final MIPS points out of the possible 100 final MIPS score.
-This category requires data reporting for a full calendar year on at least 6 selected measures.
 Each measure is worth up to 10 points (allowing for a maximum of 60 available points), and depending on performance physicians/practices will receive between 0 and 10 points per measure.
 Up to 10 additional percentage points are available based on a physicians’ improvement in their quality performance category from the previous year.
 If CMS can’t compare data between 2 performance periods, or there is no improvement, the improvement score will be 0%.
 The improvement score can’t be negative.
+Additonally, for small practices 6 bonus points will continue to be added to the quality performance category score for clinicians in small practices who submit at least one measure.

 Example (does not consider any possible bonus points or improvement scoring practices could achieve such as the small practice bonus and others offered within MIPS):